nicograef/portfolio-cms/readme.md

 **title** _String_
 Title of the portfolio item.

-**content** _String_
+**description** _String_
-Content/Text of the portfolio item.
+Description of the portfolio item.

 **excerpt** _String_
-Excerpt of the content, preferably one sentence.
+Excerpt of the description.
 Used to display the item in the portfolio.

 **link** _Object_